21crickets/21crickets.github.io/docs/All.md

 ---

-## Safe digital assets in a long-term sustainable way
+## Safe digital assets/paper_images in a long-term sustainable way
 The frontend UI hosted on IPFS.
 It consists of several pages powered by ReactJS.
 There is an integrate with NFT Chain by means of Polkado{.js} browser extension, metamask and PolkadotJS API.
 DApp supports Web3 wallets so users can lend and borrow founds directly through their UI.
-Unique and Polkadot.js are easy-to-use wallet that are perfect for non-technical audiences who are storing assets, who love our white-label solution.
+Unique and Polkadot.js are easy-to-use wallet that are perfect for non-technical audiences who are storing assets/paper_images, who love our white-label solution.

 ## Collection